aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	PDL is built on Elasticsearch.
 They have created APIs on top of this dataset for consumers to able to access it programatically.
 PDL datasets are also integrated into AWS, Snowflake, Databricks, Salesforce and several other platforms.
 600+ companies are currently using PDL datasets.

- 	Some of the ways that Company data can and have been used are:
+ 	Some of the ways that Company data can and have been used are[1]:
 	1. *Fraud Detection*: People Data Labs collaborated with an enterprise vendor, enhancing their verification and fraud detection capabilities.
 They used PDL data via their APIs to connect credit applicants' personal information with their professional background, simplifying the verification process.
  	2. *Investment Intelligence*: PDL data can help manage investment portfolios, assess changes in company headcounts, and enhance your comprehension of the org chart of a particular organization.
 It can also help make informed investment decisions by analyzing the financial performance, revenue, and profitability of publicly traded companies with a ticker symbol.
 	3. *Sales and Marketing*: The Company Dataset can be used to generate leads for sales and marketing campaigns by targeting companies that match specific criteria, such as industry, location, or size.
 Segment potential customers based on company attributes.